High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

 8. Closed System Without Regulation

-A sealed grow room without proper air exchange or humidity control can quickly become too humid due to transpiration and evaporation.
+A sealed grow room without ventilation or a humidity control system can quickly become too humid due to transpiration and evaporation.

 Improve Ventilation: